Best Cheap Used Hybrid Cars 2025

 Honda CR-Z

-The CR-Z is a sporty two-door hybrid.
-It's quite fun to drive and, unusually for a hybrid, has a manual gearbox, which keen drivers will like.
-It’s stylish enough to stand out and a rare sight on UK roads, which adds to the exclusive appeal.
+Think of a hybrid, and you’ll probably think of a 5dr CVT-equipped car.
+But the CR-Z is a sporty two-door coupe and, unusually for a hybrid, has a manual gearbox, which keen drivers will like.
+It’s fun to drive, stylish enough to stand out and a rare sight on UK roads, which adds to the exclusive appeal.

 Honda CR-Z review